 In addition to direct access to customer service specialists 24/7, Chase Sapphire Preferred® Card offers zero liability protection.
 This does not apply if your account was used without your knowledge by an authorized user.

-Answer: Chase Sapphire Preferred® Card has introductory annual fee of $0 for the first year, then $95.
+Answer: Chase Sapphire Preferred® Card has a $95 annual fee.

 Answer: No, your points do not expire so long as your account is open and in good standing.
 Nevertheless, all points will be lost immediately if your account is closed because of reasons such as program misuse, failure to pay, bankruptcy, fraudulent activities and so on.